 Housing for the employees must meet the following minimum requirements that refer to the social clauses:

 - If you rent out your property to several employees, each tenant has to be accommodated in their own bedroom and own bathroom.

 - The bedrooms must have a minimum size of 8.6 m2.

 - Each bedroom must be furnished; beds must be at least 90 x 200 cm and include a mattress, a duvet and a pillow.

-- Toilets and bathrooms may be shared by a maximum of six residents.
+- Toilets and bathrooms may not be shared.

 - The property in general should be in good condition.
 Surfaces must be intact and easy to clean in order to maintain a good level of hygiene.

 - The indoor climate of the property must be good and well ventilated.